dmiller12/libgripper/README.md

 make install
 ```

-There are two ros packages, `gipper_ros` which includes the bhand_node, and `gripper_ros_common` which includes messages and services.
+There are two ros packages, `gripper_ros` which includes nodes for the BarrettHand and Robotiq grippers, and `gripper_ros_common` which includes messages and services.
 Create symbolic links in your catkin workspace src pointing to gripper_ros and gripper_ros_common.
 ```bash
 cd <your-catkin-ws>/src